BDTTrialDesigns/BDT_CombIRSens/README.md

 Notes
 --------------------------------

-To reproduce all results and figures simply run the function 'Run_Analysis_and_Plots.R'.
+The code is meant only to allow reproduction of the designs and figures of the above article.
+To do this, simply run the function 'Run_Analysis_and_Plots.R'.
 Note that computation of the designs is by default parallelised via the ``mclapply`` function of the ``parallel`` R package.

-Author and maintainer
+Author
 --------------------------------

 Silvia Calderazzo (s.calderazzo@dkfz-heidelberg.de)